isc-projects/kea/doc/sphinx/arm/install.rst

    or on a machine reachable over a network is required.
 Note that running the unit tests requires a local PostgreSQL server.

--  The FreeRADIUS client library is required to connect to a RADIUS server.
-   This is specified using the ``--with-freeradius`` configuration switch.

 -  Sysrepo v1.4.140 and libyang v1.0.240 are needed to connect to a Sysrepo datastore.
 Earlier versions are no longer supported.
 When compiling from sources, the configure switches that can be used are ``--with-libyang`` and